ImperialsGit/HalfToner/README.md

 How to use:
 1: Put in an image's full path (youtube videos unsupported currently) into the text box in the top right and click the checkmarked box.
-2: Choose your RGB Depth, (RGB Values not implemented currently), and resolution.
+2: Choose your RGB Depth, RGB values (if desired), and resolution.
 It is recommended to keep the resolution rather high, as it scales very sharply.
 3: Press "Run".

+Be careful when using high resolutions with large images.
+Since the program does not monitor system resource usage, it is possible to fill your memory and thus soft-lock your system.
 To unlock the camera, press the button in the top middle.
 WASDQE controls movement.
 Scrollwheel changes the orthographic size.
+Reenable UI control by pressinc Esc.